jundalisay/sp/content/en/superphysics/principles/chapter-08.md

 <!-- as `g-n-o-m-o-n` without any learning of how those letters or sounds -->

-## Thinking, Thought, Cognition, Intuition, Learning, Memory, Cognition
+## Thinking, Instinct, Thought, Cognition, Intuition, Learning, Memory, Cognition

 Therefore, **thinking** is the process of integrating external idea-nodes within the Lower mind (node) to the actual pre-existing idea in the Higher Mind.
-- This is the job of the Lower Mind
+- This uses 2 actions, as Flow and Force with emphasis on Force, is the job of the upper part of the Lower Mind

+**Instinct** is mechanical thinking action of the lower part of the lower mind to maintain a connection with the body.
+- This is as an automatic flow, with force, similar to mechanics.
+- Instead of integrating external idea-nodes, it integrates external sensations and compares them to the pre-existing programming of the Lower Mind which really comes from the Oversoul of the human species, or whatever species the organism is part of.
+- The common programming of humans (versus dogs for example) can be regarded as current the "gnome" or reasoned-belief of the human Oversoul.
+This explains evolution and makes it part of Bio Superphysics.

 **Knowing** is the actual of integration of these idea-nodes.
-- This is courtesy of the Higher Mind
+- This uses Flow, and is courtesy of the Higher Mind

 <!-- **Thoughts** are the products of the thinking process as it grabs and processes ideas. -->